Even and gentle front light

 |Text contrast comparison: Kindle 8th generation (left) Vs. Kindle 10th generation (right)|

-I am not going to talk about the Kindle’s firmware features in this review as they have been covered in previous reviews of Kindle devices.
+I am not going to talk about the Kindle’s firmware features in this review as they have been covered in previous reviews.
 The firmware, being near identical to other Kindle e-readers, is stable and feature-rich.
 However, there are problems that I find frustrating about Amazon’s firmware:

 - Font & page settings need to be expanded: This includes font options, margin settings and line spacing.
 As the same font and page settings can be rendered differently between e-books the software's narrow pre-set options are often inadequate.
 Android e-reading applications, e.g., Moon+ Reader, allow the user to customise font size, line spacing and margins to the narrowest degree.
 Further, Kobo, despite having limitations too, provides a scale that allows better control over font and page settings.